List of EastEnders characters introduced in 2004: Sarah Cairns

-Radio Times included Sarah in their feature profiling 'bunny boilers' and of her duration they stated: "If she's not a regular on her way to being written out, she's a guest who appears, causes havoc, and then vanishes again. [...]
-Sarah was one such, a barmaid in Angie’s Den who stalked, harassed and finally stabbed Martin Fowler when he refused to dump Sonia.
+Radio Times included Sarah in their feature profiling 'bunny boilers' and of her duration they stated: "If she is not a regular on her way to being written out, she is a guest who appears, causes havoc, and then vanishes again. [...]
+Sarah was one such, a barmaid in Angie's Den who stalked, harassed and finally stabbed Martin Fowler when he refused to dump Sonia.
 Last heard of in an institution."